With proper care and maintenance, the natural teeth that you have in your mouth will last a lifetime.

 These treatments incur additional cost as well as having their own benefits and drawbacks.

 In some cases, the price of getting a denture, wouldn’t be too dissimilar to opting for the root canal treatment.

 With a few exceptions, retaining your natural tooth for as long as possible it the best option.

 You need to consider with your dentist what your other choices are.

-If they don’t offer any, ask whether there are, get a second opinion.
+If they don’t offer any, ask whether there are other options available, and consider getting a second opinion.

-Bupa explain some of the options available to you, if your teeth have become worn, decayed or broken.
+Bupa explains some of the options available to you if your teeth have become worn, decayed or broken.

 Preparation for tooth removal

 Should tooth extraction be the course of action that you chose, before the dentist takes out the tools and begins the process, there are some steps that need to be completed.

 The exact process will vary from one dental clinic to another but most will follow steps that include: